The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 A Stitch to Wear by Grace Farrow

 Grace Anna Farrow loves to explore more advanced techniques in knitting and design.
 She is also a passionate sewist.

 I Love: There are stunning patterns to look through on Anna’s site.
 Although not actively blogging anymore, there is plenty of knitting goodness on her site.
 She’s active on her Instagram account.

 KnitDesigns by Tian Connaughton

 Tian is a Tech Editor and designer who shares her experience about her designs and knitting adventures.
-She specializes in helping newbie designers to craft their big design idea so that they can publish patterns.
+She specializes in helping newbie designers to craft their big design idea so they can publish patterns.

-What We Love: Tian’s posts on her blog covers a range of topics related to the Knit Crochet and Fiber community.
+I Love: Tian’s posts on her blog covers a range of topics related to the Knit Crochet and Fiber community.
 Her designs are lovely and there is plenty of knitting goodness to enjoy.